 - Road easement means property lawfully reserved for the principal purpose of vehicular traffic.
-Such reservation customarily results from a recorded easement or government approved subdivision plat. - Section drawing means a drawing illustrating a vertical (elevation) depiction that shows a view of a structure as though it had been sliced in half or cut along another imaginary vertical plane. - Service connection means all or any portion of the conduit, cable, or duct, which may include a meter, between a utility distribution line and an individual consumer of the service. - Setback means the distance required by the lot's zone district (see Chapter 16A) between the drip edge of a building or proposed building and the closer of the lot line or the edge of any right-of-way or road, access and pedestrian easements, unless a different distance is established by a site plan, subdivision plat, or other document approved by the Town.
+Such reservation customarily results from a recorded easement or government approved subdivision plat. - Section drawing means a drawing illustrating a vertical (elevation) depiction that shows a view of a structure as though it had been sliced in half or cut along another imaginary vertical plane. - Service connection means all or any portion of the conduit, cable, or duct, which may include a meter, between a utility distribution line and an individual consumer of the service. - Setback means the distance required by the lot's zone district (see Chapter 16A) between the drip edge of a building or proposed building and the closer of the lot line or the edge of any Town Road Easement held or maintained by the Town of Blue River unless a different distance is established by a Town-approved site plan, subdivision plat, annexation or development agreement, or other document approved by the Town.